UNH-Chemistry-Tutoring-Placement/sLocal-Search/README.md

 # Usage
 To run this local search solver, type this into your terminal:
-`node slocalsearch.js classfile studentfile objectivefile outputfile` where all the files are listed as command line arguments.
+`node slocalsearch.js classfile studentfile objectivefile outputfile timeToRunInSeconds` where all the files are listed as command line arguments.

 ##### File placement